dario-digregorio/flutter_github_actions/README.md

       - uses: actions/checkout@v4
         with:
             ref: ${{ github.head_ref }}
-            fetch-depth: 0 # Fetch all history for tags and branches
+            fetch-depth: 0 # Fetch the complete history for tags and branches
             token: ${{ secrets.PAT }}
     ```
-    Since the `checkout` action uses the `GITHUB_TOKEN` by default, we need to add the `PAT` token to the action to trigger the release workflow.
-We then can remove the `permissions` part.
-It is better to trigger the workflow only manually otherwise the workflow will run a loop.
+    Since the `checkout` action uses the `GITHUB_TOKEN` by default, we need to add the `PAT` token to the action to trigger the Release workflow.
+We can then remove the `permissions` part.
+It is better to trigger the workflow manually only, otherwise the workflow will run in a loop.
-4. Now trigger again the Tag workflow and you should see a new release in your repository after the `Release Workflow` finished successfully.
+4. Now trigger the `Tag` workflow again and you should see a new release in your repository after the `Release workflow` has finished successfully.
    ![Tag](docs/release.png)
 5. To trigger the `Build and Deploy` workflow whenever a new tag is created.
-Add this to the `deploy.yml` file:
+Add this to your `deploy.yml` file:
     ```yaml
       on:
         workflow_dispatch: